umarSiddique010/odin-recipes/README.md

 # odin-recipes
-This project is assigment project of The Odin Projects
+## This project is assignment project of The Odin Projects

+### This is the project of recipes home page and its relative pages

+### This project is made by using only HTML page/extension

+## Skills that are put in this project :-
+- HTML Boilerplate code
+- Ordered list and Unordered list
+- h1, h2 and h3 p tag as per semantics